geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 I don't know.

 ##### **Chenyu** [[00:36:32](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=2192)]
-Imagine the device should support large bar regardless of...
+Imagine the device should support large bar regardless of..
 The bar is just entirely on the device.
 It's just the PCIe controller registers.
 Interesting.